bradleyboyuyang/Kaggle/README.md

-# Kaggle-Collection
+# Projects for Data Analytics
-A set of machine learning or deep learning projects to get familiar with data analysis techniques.
+A set of machine learning and deep learning projects to get familiar with data analysis techniques.